Apple's slim MacBook Pro design could be holding back its i9 CPU

 That i9 processor can supposedly Turbo Boost to 4.8GHz, but some users are noticing that the chip is struggling when it is under heavy load.
 YouTuber Dave Lee's testing showed average speeds of around 2.2GHz when the i9 system is running Adobe Premiere Pro, which is a demanding application.
 Render times were slower with the i9 than the i7, though the i9 configuration operates when kept cool (in this case by putting the computer in a freezer).
 The reason for the lackluster performance seems to be the laptop's design, and more specifically, how it handles cooling.

-Intel's thermal design point (or TDP) regulates how hot a processor can get to when it is unboosted, and guides manufacturers on their computer designs so they can keep the CPU cool enough.
+Intel's thermal design power (or TDP) regulates how hot a processor can get to when it is unboosted, and guides manufacturers on their computer designs so they can keep the CPU cool enough.
 Desktop computers have more physical space in which to move air around, so they can handle a processor with a higher TDP, but the thinner chassis of laptops means it's harder to keep components cool, and the TDP of their processors is typically lower than in desktops.

 The i9 has a TDP of 45 watts, the same as the i7, according to Intel.
 That means the chips should, in theory, operate with the same effectiveness using the same cooling system at their base clocks.
 As long as a processor stays cool, it can exceed its normal clock speed and venture into Turbo Boost territory.
 But doing so increases the temperature, and as the CPU gets hotter, it slows down to aid the cooling system in dispersing heat.